-Of special significance has been the growing unity in action in those countries where the trade union movement is divided as in Japan, India, Pakistan, etc. Unions of all affiliation or autonomous unions have joined together in many cases in support of workers' demands.
+Of special significance has been the growing unity in action in those countries where the trade union movement is divided as in Japan, India, Pakistan, etc. Unions of all affiliations or autonomous have joined together in many cases in support of workers' demands.